Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Discussion

 \section{Discussion}

-The experimental evaluation of the prototype performance confirmed that the VS-Wrist could achieve 3 DoFs in position while changing its overall stiffness with continuity.

-Based on the nominal Inverse Kinematics of the PM, the proposed position controller satisfactorily matches the desired posture references.
-Undoubtedly, the absence of posture feedback inside the control law induces a residual error in the end-effector trajectory.
-On the other hand, our choice to privilege a simple implementation also preserves the intrinsic compliance of the device and requires low computational power, and thus could be suitable for the prosthetic application.
-Moreover, the inaccuracy in tracking a desired posture would be a minor problem for applications where a human operator closes the control loop, such as prosthetics or teleoperation.
+that we addressed and mitigated through a calibration process.
+The calibration of the stiffness controller, {compensating for VS unit asymmetry}, successfully eliminated {undesired} movements associated with changes in joint stiffness.
+The combined control calibration enhanced {posture accuracy} by leveraging the {experimental} motion behavior, identified {through grid sampling of the RoM.} Undoubtedly, the absence of posture feedback within the control law {induces} a residual error in the end-effector trajectory.
+Conversely, our decision to prioritize a simple implementation not only maintains the intrinsic compliance of the device but also demands low computational power, making it well-suited for prosthetic applications.
+Moreover, the inaccuracy in tracking a desired posture becomes a minor concern in applications where a human operator closes the control loop, such as prosthetics or teleoperation.

-The implemented stiffness controller allows for modulating the stiffness of the prototype continuously in a wide operational range.
-The preliminary calibration process compensated for the asymmetry of the VS units due to manufacturing variability and tendon stretching, canceling any undesired movements.
-Moreover, the experiments resumed in Figure~\ref{fig:Stiffness_Exp}, proved that the device could track a desired trajectory while holding various imposed stiffness levels.
-The different impact of the external load on the posture of the VS-Wrist proves the efficacy of stiffness regulation that features the task adaptability of the device.
-We represented the stiffness of the manipulator by employing the cartesian compliance because it can be plotted in a plane since the device has 2 DoFs, and thus, the stiffness along a principal direction is infinite.
-Consequently, the cartesian compliance along that direction is null, and thus it is easier to manipulate this matrix algebraically.

-During the first experimentation phase, we encountered some non-idealities that we tried to explain and mitigate with a calibration phase.
-Figure~\ref{fig:UJAngles} shows that the observed kinematic behavior of the PS transmission is not perfectly nominal.
-This phenomenon is not directly related to the quality of the PS transmission itself, but it is just a manifestation of the non-idealities of the real system.
-Nevertheless, it could be exploited to quantify these defects and improve posture estimation.
-Therefore, we applied a correction factor to consider the non-nominality of the device when reconstructing its posture, obtaining a faithful estimation.
-Finally, the proposed solution provides real-time posture feedback bypassing the need for additional attitude sensors such as IMUs.

-However, we consider some mechanical refinements for the next version of the prototype since some components bent at high stiffness while others presented some mechanical backlashes in the soft configuration.
-Consequently, Figure~\ref{fig:position_control} shows that the posture error was proportional to the commanded stiffness because the structural bending altered the PM kinematics.
-Moreover, despite the evolution of $\alpha_y$ traces satisfactorily the reference waveform, the device exhibits some undesired pattern along the $\alpha_z$ trajectories due to mechanical backlashes, which are more influential at low stiffness.